escapin/sElect/README.md

 to voters via e-mail; they are logged on the console by the collecting server and must be copied from there.
 The list of the valid voters' emails can be found in the file 'ElectionManifest.json' of the folder 'template'.
-Also, the closing time of the collecting server is far away in the future (Nov 10, 2018).
+Also, the closing time of the collecting server is set to _Nov 10, 2018_.
 The server needs to be triggered manually to close the election, which can be done through the status page served by this server.

 **Unit Testing.**
 To run the test suite, type
 ```
 make test
 ```
-The created files can be removed by
+The created files can be removed by `make testclean`.
-`make testclean`.